voxel51/fiftyone/docs/source/user_guide/annotation.rst

     for every frame in which the object track appears
 -   `False`: the attribute is static and is the same for every frame in which the object track appears

+In addition, if you are using an annotation backend :ref:`like CVAT <cvat-annotating-videos>` that supports keyframes when annotating video object tracks, then any labels that you :ref:`download <loading-annotations>` for video annotation runs will have a `keyframe=True` attribute set for each label that is a keyframe of its object's track.

+Similarly, when you create an annotation run on a video dataset involves *editing* existing video tracks, if at least one existing label has its `keyframe=True` attribute populated, then the available keyframe information will be shared with the annotation backend to improve the editing experience.

 .. _loading-annotations: